alexispurslane/devbox/README.md

 ## Description

-An openSUSE Tumbleweed-based development container for Alexis.
+An Fedora Rawhide-based development container for Alexis.
 Nothing too special, just all the things I need for all my projects.
 Based on ublue-os/boxkit.

 ## How to use